 Mentoring: The Means for Passing on the Light

 The final display I want to discuss immediately follows the display on Brother Maeser.
 This may be my favorite room in the exhibit.
-It contains rotating displays of faculty and staff at BYU up through the mid-20th century who have augmented and transmitted the light of the Y to students and colleagues.
-As I peruse some of the panels in the room, I see some names that I recognize, like James Talmage, who called Karl G. Maeser “my second father,”20 and Alice Louise Reynolds, who at first feared Maeser but with her sister later came to “love him as we have seldom loved anyone else.”21 I am reminded by these comments that mentor comes from the name of the surrogate father Odysseus appointed to care for his son Telemachus.
+It contains rotating displays of faculty and staff at BYU up through the mid-twentieth century who have augmented and transmitted the light of the Y to students and colleagues.
+As I peruse some of the panels in the room, I see some names that I recognize, such as James E. Talmage, who called Karl G. Maeser “my second father,”20 and Alice Louise Reynolds, who at first feared Maeser but with her sister later came to “love him as we have seldom loved anyone else.”21 I am reminded by these comments that mentor comes from the name of the surrogate father Odysseus appointed to care for his son Telemachus.
 To be a mentor can involve a profoundly personal and transformative relationship, comparable to that of a surrogate parent.

-I also see the names of others whom I have not heard of like Brigham Thomas Higgs, who introduced the student employment program on campus, and Delbert Brigham Brown, a custodian in the Smith Fieldhouse who became a wise counselor to hundreds of students.
+I also see the names of others whom I have not heard of such as Brigham Thomas Higgs, who introduced the student employment program on campus, and Delbert Brigham Brown, a custodian in the Smith Fieldhouse who became a wise counselor to hundreds of students.
 Delbert Brown once found a student’s wallet with a risqué picture in it.
 When a young boy came to claim it, Brother Brown took out his own wallet and showed him pictures of his wife and daughters, encouraging the boy with a budding pornography problem to tuck these kinds of pictures into his wallet and into his mind.
 As I read such stories, I am reminded that many unnamed individuals have kindled the light of the Y, including administrators and staff.
-As Joseph B. Keeler, one of Maeser’s first 29 students and himself an unsung hero of our tradition, observed: “Deep down in the heart of this great school, there are noble deeds untold.”22 I reflect, with gratitude, on the noble deeds of our current staff and administrators who influence students for good.
+As Joseph B. Keeler, one of Maeser’s first twenty-nine students and himself an unsung hero of our tradition, observed, “Deep down in the heart of this great school, there are noble deeds untold.”22 I reflect, with gratitude, on the noble deeds of our current staff and administrators who influence students for good.
 These include secretaries, counselors, bookkeepers, managers, advisors, custodians, and on and on.
 So many have played and do play formative roles in the lives of students.
 They brighten the light that emanates from the Y. As I think of this, I am filled with gratitude that the support side of BYU has embraced the “Big, Hairy, Audacious Goal” of giving up their slots to be used to hire additional faculty.
 This is simply unheard of in the academy, but it falls squarely within the tradition of mentoring honored in this room, which celebrates all mentors, great and small, who have made BYU what it is.

 On the far wall is displayed “Mentoring: The Lifeblood of Our Tradition.”
 The panels remind me that our initiatives in mentoring are not new.
 BYU has long been blessed by the likes of mentors such as Joseph K. Nicholes, who built a chemistry department of doctorally prepared faculty though he himself was prevented by circumstance from finishing his own PhD at Stanford; and by little Tommy Martin, who began his life as a coal miner in the English midlands and went on to excel as a teacher in the field of soil science.
 Tommy would select students of high potential and say, “Look here, young man, don’t you know that you have some great intellectual possibilities?”23 and then help them plan their careers and win fellowships.
-Of his former students, 150 earned advanced degrees in agronomy24 and 75 were on faculties at universities throughout the United States and Canada.25 His students became known across the country as “the Thomas L. Martin boys.”26 Reading about Joseph Nicholes, Tommy Martin, Harvey Fletcher, Florence J. Madsen, and many others confirms that we are on the right track in pursuing a mentoring model.
+Of his former students, one hundred and fifty earned advanced degrees in agronomy24 and seventy-five were on faculties at universities throughout the United States and Canada.25 His students became known across the country as “the Thomas L. Martin boys.”26 Reading about Joseph Nicholes, Tommy Martin, Harvey Fletcher, Florence J. Madsen, and many others confirms that we are on the right track in pursuing a mentoring model.
 Mentoring is a part of our patrimony.

 On the way out of the exhibit, I see video clips of current faculty discussing their experiences at the Y. One particularly touched my heart.
-It is Mary Farahnakian, from Theatre and Media Arts, telling how she found God at BYU.
+It is Mary H. Farahnakian, from Theatre and Media Arts, telling how she found God at BYU.
 She said, “I came to BYU not knowing anything, but BYU taught me not the secular education; instead I got my spiritual life.
 I learned who I am.
 BYU gave me my God.”
 Her story captures the experience of countless students and faculty alike, whose relationship to God has been deepened by learning in the light at BYU.

 I Get My Light from God

 As I walk out of the Joseph F. Smith Building and back across campus, I recall a sundial that once stood near the stairs leading down to the fieldhouse.
-It was a gift from the Class of 1916.
+It was a gift from the class of 1916.
 Engraved on one side were the words “I get my light from God.”
 For BYU to remain true to its finest traditions, we too must get our light from God.
 His is the light we are instructed to hold up to the world (see 3 Nephi 18:24).
 Consequently, if BYU is to shine as a city on the hill, it must ever be with reflected glory.
 We must get our light from God.

 Lost in these thoughts, I look up at the mountains and recall a Scouting event I participated in years ago.
 Scout troops from all across Utah climbed peaks with large mirrors.
 In the early morning light, each troop watched for a signal from a troop on another peak.
 When they saw the light flash, they deployed their own mirror to pass on the signal to other Scouts on other peaks.
-It was a thrilling sight: light flashing from peak to peak all across the state—much like the image depicted in the movie The Return of the King, when Pippin lights the beacon in Gondor to rally the Riders of Rohan.
+It was a thrilling sight: light flashing from peak to peak all across the state—much like the image depicted in the movie of J. R. R. Tolkien’s The Return of the King, when Pippin lights the beacon in Gondor to rally the Riders of Rohan.

 Brothers and sisters, we are like those who stand upon mountain peaks, responsible for transmitting light in these last days darkening with signs of battle before the return of the King.
 Having seen the light from others who have scaled similar peaks, our task is to reflect light to those on the next peak—over and over, from peak to peak, across the miles and the years until the King returns.
 We are light bearers in a precious tradition of learning in the light.

 I use the word tradition deliberately, keenly aware of its etymology.
 Tradition literally means something that is handed off, from the Latin traditio, “to hand over.”
 As we have seen in the recent Olympic relay races, handoffs can be muffed.
 Batons are sometimes dropped, just as footballs are sometimes fumbled.
 So are traditions.
 Some deserve this fate, but others do not.
 It takes wisdom, attention, and deliberate effort to identify which traditions to preserve and to successfully pass them on to the next generation.
 The consequences of failure can be dire.
 Dropping the baton disqualifies the relay team; fumbling the football turns the initiative over to the opposition.
 Likewise, intergenerational institutions are always but one generation away from extinction.
-A successful intergenerational institution, like a 400-meter relay team or a football team, requires good handoffs.
+A successful intergenerational institution, like a four-hundred-meter relay team or a football team, requires good handoffs.
 The exhibit offers an important means to pass on the best traditions of education in Zion, to keep the flame alive that has lighted the Y over the years.
 We plan to build it into new faculty and new student orientations and, where appropriate, into the curriculum.
 I again encourage you to find time to visit the exhibit and learn about our traditions, for we are all players in handing off the BYU tradition to succeeding generations.

 I don’t want to muff the handoff.
 Not infrequently I wonder how I am doing in preserving the traditions at BYU that most deserve preservation, in casting aside unproductive traditions, and in developing new traditions consistent with our mission.
-Have I seen clearly what needs to be passed on, what should be developed and what should be discarded in order to burnish BYU as an institution of light?
-We all occupy our positions on the peaks at BYU only a brief time.
+Have I seen clearly what needs to be passed on, what should be developed, and what should be discarded in order to burnish BYU as an institution of light?
+We all occupy our positions on the peaks at BYU for only a brief time.
 May we use our moment in the sun here at BYU to learn in the light and pass on that light to others.
 In the name of Jesus Christ, amen.

 Appendix A: Publications